rollbar/rollbar.js/sdks/rollbar.js/README.md

 fetch based requests.
 See that documentation for how to specify the relevant header strings.

 `networkResponseBody` and `networkRequestBody` specify whether to include the request/response body with the telemetry object.
-These are booleans.
+These are booleans. `networkResponseBody` is not supported for the fetch API.

 Log events are calls to `console` and we simply store which console method was called and the arguments.